 5. Discharge excess static throughout the day

-If you have a tendency for building up static electricity, you need to be constantly aware of the possibility of getting a shock.
+If you have a tendency to build up static electricity, you need to be constantly aware of the possibility of getting a shock.
 You need to remember to ground yourself before touching anything metal, an animal, or even another person.
 With a little experimenting and by taking a few precautions, you can reduce static shock in your life.